 Sacramento Bankruptcy Attorney

-“If you have debt that you cannot repay bankruptcy may be the responsible solution.
+“If you have debt you cannot repay bankruptcy may be the responsible solution.
 Bankruptcy can eliminate debt, stop creditor harassment and help you regain financial stability.
 If you are reading this you probably have some questions about bankruptcy.
-If so, I encourage you to call Sacramento Law Group at (916) 596-1018 to schedule your free consultation.
+If so, I encourage you to call Sacramento Law Group at (916) 596-1018 for a free consultation.
 During the consultation you will learn more about bankruptcy and your debt relief options.”